What Is an AI Perfume Advisor? A 2026 Field Guide

 What an AI perfume advisor actually does

-A modern advisor does four jobs.
-They sound related but are mechanically distinct:
+A modern advisor does four jobs:

 Every match should answer the question: why this perfume, for this person, today?
 If the app cannot explain the recommendation, it does not have one.